arne-schroppe/dash/README.md

 A programming language wouldn't be of much use if it couldn't communicate with the user.
-In Dash a a do-expression is used to talk to the user:
+In Dash a do-expression is used to talk to the user:
 ```
 do io with
   io.print-ln "What is your name?"